virtualscienceforum/virtualscienceforum/templates/talk_registered.md

 - The meeting will be open for joining 5 minutes before the talk starts.
 Join at that time using the personal link we sent (don't be late!).
 - Claim meeting host by using the host key that is in your email.
 - Start the cloud recording by pressing the "record" button.
+- Tell your audience how the questions will be organized.
+Can they ask questions during the talk or only at the end?
+How should they signal they have a question?
 - Start your presentation.
 - Aim for a 40 minute presentation followed by 15 minutes discussion.
     - If another Speakers' Corner talk is scheduled immediately after your talk, your meeting will be shut down at 55 minutes on the hour.